JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

+Note that there is `Project.toml` and `Manifest.toml` files in the' test' folder, i.e., there is a separate environment only for tests.
+It allows us to use some packages only for tests.
 Now we can run tests directly from the Pkg REPL using the `test` command.

 ```julia
 (@v1.5) pkg> test ImageInspector